 Some Christians are quick to judge one another.
-A common claim is, “So-and-so isn’t a real Christian.”
-Aside from the problem of even establishing what a “real Christian” is in the first place, these people apparently don’t realize that Jesus himself enjoined his followers not to judge one another; that judging people is his job, not theirs.
-There are some scriptural defenses for judging others, but there are some problems with these and I’ll go over that later.
+A common claim is, “So-and-so isn’t a ‘real’ Christian.”
+Aside from the problem of even establishing what a “‘real’ Christian” is in the first place, these people apparently don’t realize that Jesus himself enjoined his followers not to judge one another; that judging people is his job, not theirs.
+There are some scriptural defenses for judging others, but there are some problems with these and I’ll go over them later.

 Easily the best-known anti-judging verse in the whole Bible is: